CrayLabs/SmartSim/doc/run_settings.rst

       Users may replace `mpirun` with `mpiexec` or `orterun`.

     .. group-tab:: Dragon
-      The Dragon `launcher` does not support any launch binary.
-Below we step through initializing a ``DragonRunSettings`` instance on a Slurm based machine.
+      The Dragon `launcher` does not need any launch binary.
+Below we step through initializing a ``DragonRunSettings`` instance on a Slurm- or PBS-based machine.

       **DragonRunSettings**